LimeChain/unifi-docs/docs/developers/rollup/smart-contracts/deploy-hardhat.md

 :::note

-The default script in `ignition/modules/Lock.js` locks 1 GWEI in the contract upon deployment, you can modify this value in the script.
+The default script in `ignition/modules/Lock.js` locks 1 gwei in the contract upon deployment, you can modify this value in the script.

 :::